 - Visually enhanced public speaking

-We’re also one of the few programs to offer three distinct dual-degree options in curatorial practice, fine arts, or writing.
-The skills students build during a dual degree give them a competitive edge, enabling them to discuss and write about creative work more powerfully.
+We’re also one of the few programs to offer two distinct dual-degree options in fine arts and writing.
+The skills you’ll build during a dual degree will give you a competitive edge, enabling you to discuss and write about creative work more powerfully.

 Broaden your artistic and professional networks

 Graduate students sharpen their critical thinking and presentation skills by learning from the brightest minds in the field.
 We have two unique programs that foster open dialogue:

-The VCS Forum, which convenes throughout the semester, gives students the opportunity to engage with leaders across a range of creative and scholarly fields, including visual studies, literary criticism, cultural studies, film, curatorial practice, and design.
+The VCS Forum, which convenes throughout the semester, gives you the opportunity to engage with leaders across a range of creative and scholarly fields, including visual studies, literary criticism, cultural studies, film, curatorial practice, and design.

-Queer Conversations in Culture and the Arts, an ongoing collaboration between our program, the Queer Cultural Center, and UC Berkeley’s College of Environmental Design, brings locally and nationally renowned figures to campus for a series of conversations around LGBTQI topics.
+Queer Conversations in Culture and the Arts, an ongoing collaboration between VCS and the Queer Cultural Center of San Francisco, brings locally and nationally renowned figures to campus for talks, screenings, and roundtable discussions of LGBTQIA+ topics.